-Five years ago, almost all breast reconstruction was done with the implants placed under the pectoral muscle (right image).
+Five years ago, surgeons performed almost all breast reconstruction with the implants placed under the pectoral muscle (right image).
 This is called sub-pectoral placement.
-Sub-pectoral implant placement has been the gold standard for implant-based breast reconstruction for over 5 decades.
-Placing the implants on top of the muscle, called pre-pectoral placement (left image), was not usually possible due to poor skin quality.
+Due to poor skin quality, surgeons usually could not place the implants on top of the muscle, called pre-pectoral placement (left image).
+As a result, sub-pectoral implant placement has been the gold standard for implant-based breast reconstruction for over 5 decades.

-Significant disadvantages of sub-pectoral breast reconstruction procedures are animation deformity, tightness, functional limitations on the shoulder, and problems with implanted distortion.
-Patients were frequently perturbed by the physical appearance and discomfort of the deformity.
-Previous attempts to correct some of these aesthetic issues with fat grafting had been met with mixed and often disappointing results, whereas their impact on functional problems had been negligible.
+However, the significant disadvantages of sub-pectoral breast reconstruction procedures are animation deformity, tightness, functional limitations on the shoulder, and problems with implanted distortion.
+Therefore, patients were frequently perturbed by the physical appearance and discomfort of the deformity.
+Likewise, previous attempts to correct some of these aesthetic issues with fat grafting had mixed and often disappointing results, whereas their impact on functional problems had been negligible.

-With the advent of Alloderm™ Regenerative Tissue Matrix, implants can now be placed in the pre-pectoral plane with total anterior coverage.
-Performing immediate and delayed reconstruction in the pre-pectoral space eliminates many complications associated with sub-pectoral implant positioning.
-Numerous articles attest to the enhanced aesthetic outcomes in terms of cleavage formation, and complete elimination of animation deformity, improved long-term comfort and reduced postoperative pain.
+Now, there is a game changer that has disrupted how we perform breast reconstruction.
+With the advent of Alloderm™ Regenerative Tissue Matrix, surgeons can now place implants in the pre-pectoral plane with total anterior coverage.
+As such, performing immediate and delayed reconstruction in the pre-pectoral space eliminates many complications associated with sub-pectoral implant positioning.
+Moreover, numerous articles attest to the enhanced aesthetic outcomes in cleavage formation, and complete elimination of animation deformity, improved long-term comfort and reduced postoperative pain.

 In a study of 142 breasts in 90 patients who had underwent elective sub-pectoral to pre-pectoral implant site conversion, postoperative resolution of animation deformity was 100%.
 Overall, complications are minimal with rates at 4.2% for infection, 2.1% for seroma, and 0.7% for hematoma, dehiscence, partial thickness necrosis, and explantation.

-With this success rate, we have migrated to a prepectoral approach for breast reconstruction.
-Our results are similar.
-There was a dramatic improvement in aesthetic outcome, with particular reference to reduction in animation deformity, improved cleavage formation and postoperative comfort with enhanced shoulder range of motion.
+With this outstanding success rate, we have migrated to a prepectoral approach for breast reconstruction.
+Most excitedly, our results are similar with a dramatic reduction in animation deformity, improved cleavage formation and postoperative comfort with enhanced shoulder range of motion.

 Former breast reconstruction patients who have ongoing issues with pain or deformity may eligible for breast implant conversion from under the muscle to on top of the muscle.
-This may be covered by health insurance.
-Our patients, who have converted, feel much better and are happier with the appearance of their breasts.
-Learn about a patient’s experience with this surgery in this implant replacement video with Dr. Doubek.
-It needs to be watched on YouTube.
+Also, health insurance may cover this type of surgery.
+Our patients, who have converted, ultimately feel much better and are happier with the appearance of their breasts.
+Furthermore, learn about a patient’s experience with this surgery in this implant replacement video with Dr. Doubek on YouTube.

 Dr. David Janssen and Dr. William Doubek are experts in breast reconstruction.
 The Wisconsin plastic surgeons are helping women from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan to take control and regain their lives after breast cancer.
 To learn more about your breast reconstruction options, request your consultation in either the Oshkosh or Appleton office using our online form or contact us at (920) 233-1540.